OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 tensor data.
 The C++ function signature for ``get_tensor()`` is shown below.
-Note that a pointer to the newly allocated data, tensor dimensions, and tensor type are returned to the user via modifying reference variables that the user declares before the ``get_tensor()`` call.
+Note that a pointer to the newly allocated data, tensor dimensions, and tensor type are returned to the user via modifying referenced variables that the user declares before the ``get_tensor()`` call.
 This is done to provide a similar experience across the C++, C, and Fortran clients.